getsentry/sentry-docs/src/collections/_documentation/accounts/quotas/manage-event-stream-guide.md

 ![Built-in Inbound Filters]({% asset guides/manage-event-stream/03.png @path %})

-## 2. Event Grouping
+## 4. Event Grouping

-Proper event grouping is essential for maintaining a meaningful Issue Stream and reducing redundant notifications.
+Proper event grouping is essential to maintain a meaningful Issue Stream and reduce redundant notifications.
 Sentry groups similar _Events_ into unique _Issues_ based on their _Fingerprint_.
 An event's fingerprint relies firstly on its **stack trace**.

 With **JavaScript** errors, a minified source code might result in a nondeterministic stack trace that could mess up associated event grouping.
 Make sure Sentry has access to your `Source Maps` and minified artifacts.
 For more information see [Uploading Source Maps](https://docs.sentry.io/platforms/javascript/#source-maps).